 Advocates for the Poor

-The project trains twelve to fourteen women in a given city or area to work for five to ten hours a week.
-The women usually work in teams and go out into their communities to meet people and survey needs.
-Once needs are identified, they work with families and individuals to apply for benefits and see them through the process until benefits are received.
+The project trains 12 to 14 women in a selected city or area to work for five to 10 hours each week.
+The women usually work in teams and go out to their communities to meet people and survey needs.
+Once needs are identified, they work with families and individuals to help them apply for benefits and then help them through the process until benefits are received.
 The women meet regularly with a project coordinator to share successes and solve problems.
 They can also learn to start literacy classes and self-help groups.
-Since all the women advocates are followers of Jesus, they are also able to share God’s story, the story of the ultimate Provider and the one Advocate for whom nothing is impossible.
+Since all the women advocates are followers of Jesus, they are also able to share God’s story, the story of the ultimate Provider and the Advocate for whom nothing is impossible.

-There are currently two projects in need of funding, one among the Bhil and another among the Bhojpuri, two or the poorest and most oppressed of South Asia’s many outcaste people groups.
-The support of a full team for one year is just $2500.
-Each advocate receives an honorarium of $10 dollars a month, which though small to us is significant in their economy.
-The coordinator gets a slightly larger amount and the remaining funds go for copying forms, transportation to government offices, regular team meetings and miscellaneous other expenses.
-The projects are designed to run for three years ($7500) so the process can be taught widely and thoroughly enough to endure when the funding ends.
+There are currently two projects in need of funding among two of the poorest and most oppressed outcaste people groups.
+The support of a full team for one year is just $2,500.
+Each advocate receives an honorarium of $10 dollars per month, which, though small to us, is significant in their economy.
+The coordinator gets a slightly larger amount, and the remaining funds are used for forms, transportation to government offices, regular team meetings, and miscellaneous expenses.
+The projects are designed to run for three years ($7,500) so that the process can be taught widely and thoroughly enough to endure when the funding ends.

-Would you, your small group or Sunday school class please consider a gift for the support of either the Bhil or Bhojpuri teams?
+Would you, your small group or Sunday school class please consider a gift for the support of a people group team?
 Gifts are tax-deductible and can be made in any amount.

 A Success Story

-Dilsha and husband Anwar have five children and live in a small hut in one of their city’s 500 slums.
-Dilsha was illiterate and could get only occasional jobs as a servant.
-Anwar lost a foot in an accident and hadn’t worked for six years.
-The family lived literally from one meal to the next.
-One day one of our advocacy workers met Dilsha and learned of the family’s plight.
-She learned that the children were not in school because neither parent had the identity documents needed to get them the available assistance.
-Our worker immediately helped them get their documents and obtain the financial aid that enabled them to get the children enrolled in school.
-With the new identity documents, the worker then helped Anwar apply for disability assistance.
-By then, the worker had helped Dilsha enroll in a self-help group where she learned to save, began hearing the stories of Jesus, and eventually qualified for a small micro-loan.
-Within a short time Dilsha was able to take a small loan enabling Anwar to get a vendor’s license and open a small recycling stall.
-During this time she’d been hearing the stories of Jesus and become his follower.
-Dilsha says, ”Since the women have helped me and I have come to know Jesus, I have found hope to live.
-Now my husband earns after 6 years of being bed ridden.
+Sunita* and her husband, Rajesh*, have five children and live in a small hut in one of their city’s five hundred slums.
+Sunita* was illiterate and could get only occasional jobs as a servant.
+Rajesh* lost a foot in an accident and had not worked for six years.
+The family lived from one meal to the next.
+One day, one of our advocacy workers met Sunita* and learned of the family’s plight.
+She also learned that the children were not in school because neither parent had the identity documents needed to apply for the available assistance.
+Our worker immediately helped them obtain their documents and the financial aid that enabled them to enroll the children in school.
+With the new identity documents, our worker then helped Rajesh* apply for disability assistance.
+The worker helped Sunita* enroll in a self-help group where she learned to save, began hearing the stories of Jesus, and eventually qualified for a small micro-loan.
+Within a short time, Sunita* was able to obtain a small loan that enabled Rajesh* to get a vendor’s license and open a small recycling stall.
+During this time, Sunita* had been hearing the stories of Jesus and become His follower.
+Sunita* said, ”Since the women have helped me, and I have come to know Jesus, I have found hope to live.
+Now my husband earns after six years of being bed-ridden.
 I know very well that Jesus has helped him.
 My children are happy going to school.”